jwsmith24/smith_afc_F2025/capstone/docs/journal.md

 - CORS config to allow the frontend on 5173 to talk to the backend on 8080
 - Added toasts with `sonner`
 - Created form validation schema with zod and used type inference to reuse the shape across the app
-- Created DTOs for all create and update requests and entities for responses when applicable
+- Created DTOs for all create and update requests and entities for responses when applicable with validation
+- - notes on how separating request dtos from domain models helped keep things clean when changing the shape of the create widget request
+-- custom swatch to match active variant color utilizing tailwind and dynamic inline styles